 Me & Tv’s.
-Setting up part of my exhibition, Slaughterhouse Five, in the Mezzanine Gallery at The Royal Exchange in Manchester.
-I am using the redundant audio and visual equipment that the Royal Exchange hides away backstage.
+Setting up part of my exhibition, Slaughterhouse Five, in the Mezzanine Gallery at The Exchange Theatre in Manchester.
+I am using the redundant audio and visual equipment that the Exchange hides away backstage.
 The big opening is this Wednesday 28th May - 6pm!

 Once a New Labour heartland, Tory cuts have left the north-east teetering on the brink.
 Can it avoid becoming Britain’s Detroit?
 As the era of shiny new galleries and economic swagger recedes, Andy Beckett finds out

 Thatcher Baby.
 2014

 I was born in England at the beginning of Margaret Thatcher’s reign as Prime Minister, one of the so-called “Thatcher Babies”: the first generation of Britons that had to live with the legacy of Thatcher’s radical neoconservative politics.
 My current works examine the consequences of British Thatcherism.